jishnuyaswanth/ENOTICE-GSM-Based-Dynamic-Display-System/README.md

 ```
 🔒 Layer 1 — Sender Number Authentication
 ┌─────────────────────────────────────────────────────┐
-│  Only the number stored in EEPROM can issue commands │
+│  Only the number stored in EEPROM can issue commands│
 │  Any other number → 🚨 Alert SMS sent to owner      │
 │                   → 🗑️  SMS deleted                 │
 └─────────────────────────────────────────────────────┘

 🔑 Layer 2 — Security Code + Command Validation
 ┌─────────────────────────────────────────────────────┐
 │  Message MUST contain "5665" + "D" or "M" + "@"     │
 │  Wrong code or missing terminator →                 │
 │       ❌ Error reply SMS to authorized owner        │
 │       🗑️  SMS deleted immediately                   │
 └─────────────────────────────────────────────────────┘
 ```